 - Launched the COVID-19 Student Support Fund to provide emergency financial assistance to students in need.

-- Suspended or cancelled all on-campus events, gatherings and activities.
+- Suspended or cancelled all on-campus events, gatherings and non-essential activities.

 - Closed onsite library services and limited access to campus buildings.